13milliseconds/Notes/README.md

 - Query the notes content

 ## Trade-offs
 - For the sake of time, notes are loaded and edited in the app's context, using the `useContext` and `useReducer` hooks.
-Another option would have been to use `localstorage`.
+Another option would have been to use `localstorage` for this proof of concept

 ## Future functionalities
 - add database access to save notes